 Example Withdrawal Sequence (for educational purposes)

-3. Roth IRA — may be used later for tax-free income or legacy purposes, depending on your situation.
+- Roth IRA later for tax-free income or legacy purposes, depending on the situation.

 Monitoring Potential Tax Bracket Changes

-• Review withdrawals annually to understand how they may affect your overall tax situation.
+- Review withdrawals annually to understand how they may affect an individual's overall tax situation.

 4. Mistakes to Watch That May Affect Taxes

-Key takeaway: Small mistakes—timing a lump-sum withdrawal, ignoring state taxes, or failing to coordinate with capital gains—may create big tax bills.
+Key takeaway: Small mistakes, such as timing a lump-sum withdrawal, ignoring state taxes, or failing to coordinate with capital gains, may create big tax bills.

 Potential Tax Considerations

-• State taxes — California does not tax Social Security benefits, but other retirement income may be subject to state marginal rates.
-This may influence your overall tax situation.
+- State taxes: California does not tax Social Security benefits, but other retirement income may be subject to state marginal rates.
+This may influence an individual's overall tax situation.

 Ways to Manage Potential Tax Impacts

-• Coordinate distributions with expected lower-income years or planned deductions to understand possible effects.
+- Coordinate distributions with expected lower-income years or planned deductions.

-• Consult a tax advisor when planning complex events like estate transfers or company liquidity events for guidance specific to your situation.
+- Consult a tax advisor for complex planning such as estate transfers or company liquidity events.

 5. Consider Roth Conversions for Future Tax Savings